A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Building Intuition

 In Table \ref{tab:intuition}, we show the Betti numbers for several examples across multiple hyperblocks.
 In the following subsections, we make some remarks about the questions in the prior paragraph using examples from this table.
-We focus on fairly small hypergraphs so that computations can be completed.
-Row 2 corresponds to our running example in Figure \ref{fig:rest_bary_ex}.
-We use publicly available code in HyperNetX\footnote{\url{https://github.com/pnnl/hypernetx}} (HNX) \cite{Praggastis2024} to compute the closure homology.
-We construct the polar complex from a hypergraph and then use HNX to compute its homology.
-For restricted and relative barycentric homology, we use an HNX module written by Christopher Potvin that implements computational efficiencies proved in his thesis \cite{potvin2023hypergraphs}; this will be included in a future HNX release.
-We compute embedded homology and weighted nerve persistent homology by hand.
-Path homology is also computed by hand, but due to the combinatorial explosion of constructing paths, we only include a very small number of examples.
-The paper \cite{bi2023magnitude} shows detailed examples of the bi-graded magnitude homology, including the example in Row 7 of Table \ref{tab:intuition}.
-As for chromatic homology, in Section \ref{sec:chromatic}, we provided some intuition on how hypergraph structure affects the homology.
-Since computation of chromatic homology by hand is more involved, we leave our intuition to those observations.
+Row 2 corresponds to our running example in Figure \ref{fig:rest_bary_ex}(a) and row $2^*$ is its dual.
+We use publicly available Python code in HyperNetX\footnote{\url{https://github.com/pnnl/hypernetx}} (HNX) \cite{Praggastis2024} to compute simplicial homology of the upper closure ($\betti{\Delta}{\bullet}$) and polar complex ($\betti{pol}{\bullet}$).
+For ResBS and RelBS homology ($\betti{res}{\bullet}$ and $\betti{rel}{\bullet}$), we use an HNX module shared directly with us by Christopher Potvin that implements computational efficiencies proved in his thesis \cite{potvin2023hypergraphs}; this will be included in a future HNX release.
+We use preliminary code in a publicly available Julia package\footnote{\url{https://github.com/kylekoyanagi/PathHomology/}} written by Kyle Koyanagi to compute regular hypergraph path homology ($\betti{reg}{\bullet}$).
+We compute embedded homology ($\betti{emb}{\bullet}$) and weighted nerve persistent homology (shown in Table~\ref{tab:intuitionBarCode}) by hand.
+For examples and intuition on chromatic and magnitude homology see their respective papers.

+\paragraph{A note on computational complexity} Although this survey is focused on the theoretical definitions and not the computational aspects of these homology theories, whether or not they are computable for real-world (large) hypergraphs may be a factor in which homology theory is chosen for a particular application.
+Therefore, we spend a little time here discussing complexity of these various homology theories.